1999AZZAR/Autonomous_Mobile_Manipulator/docs/hardware/HARDWARE_ASSEMBLY_GUIDE.md

-# LKS Robot - Hardware Assembly Guide
+# Autonomous Mobile Manipulator - Hardware Assembly Guide

 ## Complete Hardware Setup for Raspberry Pi Integration

-This guide provides step-by-step instructions for assembling and connecting all hardware components for the LKS Robot Project.
+This guide provides step-by-step instructions for assembling and connecting all hardware components for the Autonomous Mobile Manipulator.

 ## Required Tools & Materials